Listed below are activities held regularly at the monastery. Everyone is welcome to attend.

-Sunday tea takes place at 5.30pm in the Kusala House shrine room every week except the first Sunday of the month, Wednesday tea on most Wednesdays (check calendar) at the same place and time.
+Sunday tea generally takes place at 5.30pm in the Kusala House shrine room every week except the first Sunday of the month.
 These are opportunities to meet with a sangha member for a discussion on Dhamma practice.

 Sunday evening meditation and chanting is usually followed by a talk on the Buddha’s teachings or a guided meditation.
 Meditation starts at 7pm and the evening closes around 8.30pm.
 All are welcome.

 Practice and Study Days, led by one of the senior monks, are held periodically at the monastery on Sundays.
 Please see the calendar for upcoming dates.
 These days consist of formal meditation sessions, presentations and discussions around selected topics.
 They start at 1.30pm and finish at approximately 6pm.
 No booking is necessary.
 If you wish to arrive early, you are welcome to participate in the 11.30am meal.
 Offerings for the meal are always welcome.